 A pleasant winter climate prevails during the month of January, and you’ll need your jacket and warm clothes to save your body from the chilly winds.
 While traveling to the northern or coastal parts of Morocco, you must also carry an umbrella or raincoat, as winter in these regions is wet.

 The frigid and chilly winter is steadily becoming warmer over the months of February, so you can visit Morocco in February to experience pleasant weather sans all the heat.
-This is in fact the cheapest month to travel, as you can avail of some great discounts since the rush of travelers dips during February.
+This is, in fact, the cheapest month to travel, as you can avail yourself of some great discounts since the rush of travelers dips during February.

 It’s an excellent month to visit Morocco, as the weather is warmer during the day and cooler during the night, sans the winter chill.
 Evenings are cooler because the sun goes down quickly, and you should pack warmer clothes if you’re planning to spend a significant part of the time outdoors.
-The spring season begins in March, so you can expect to be welcomed with some amazing sights while traveling.
+March marks the start of the spring season, and when you travel, you can anticipate witnessing some breathtaking sights.

 A visit to Morocco in August can be extremely challenging for people who are heat-sensitive.
 Since summer is at its peak during August, you should restrict your travel plans to mountainous or coastal locations.
 It’s better to follow the locals and keep indoors during the hottest days because too much heat can sap all your energy and dehydrate your body quickly.

-A comfortable temperature and fewer travelers during the month of November make it an idle time to plan your Moroccan holiday.
+A comfortable temperature and fewer travelers during the month of November make it an ideal time to plan your Moroccan holiday.
 Awesome adventures and travel experiences await you during the month of November.

 Just like in other countries located in the Northern Hemisphere, winter is at its peak during the month of December.
 Bring your woolens and warm clothes if you’re planning to explore Morocco during your Christmas holidays.
 Explore the Saharan Desert and the southern parts of Morocco as winter presents a completely different picture of an otherwise dry and arid country.